(Updated for 2020 trips)

-We’ve put together a list of ten great volunteer organizations that offer cheap, affordable, and low cost volunteer projects.
+We’ve put together a list of 25 great volunteer organizations that offer cheap, affordable, and low cost volunteer, intern, and teach abroad projects.
+Many of these projects also work as impactful mission trips for college students.

-These volunteer organizations, such as Maximo Nivel and International Volunteer Headquarters, have been picked not only for their low cost and affordability, but also for their reputations and established histories as well; Maximo Nivel is an especially affordable choice for U.S. travelers who are interested in their human rights and education internship programs, which start from $1,525 for four weeks ($381 per week).
+As well, Maximo Nivel is a great choice and one of our top picks not only for their low cost and affordability, but also for their reputation and established history.
+Maximo Nivel offers programs in Costa Rica, Guatemala, and Peru, and is an especially affordable choice for U.S. travelers who are interested in human rights and education internship programs, which start from $1,525 for four weeks ($381 per week).

 If you are like many aspiring international volunteers researching volunteer opportunities overseas, you have probably experienced sticker shock by the high cost of volunteering abroad.

 Indeed, many international volunteers do not initially realize that the average cost of a volunteer trip is $3,000.
-Before my first volunteer trip to India in 2012, I was naïve enough to think someone would pay me to participate in overseas volunteer work (if only I had known about the organization Global Vision International, which will train you to teach English as a foreign language and whose participants earn a monthly stipend to teach English abroad)!
-The trip cost incurred by volunteers includes a program fee, airfare, travel insurance, vaccinations, visas, and other travel costs.
+Before my first volunteer trip to India in 2012, I was naïve enough to think someone would pay me to participate in overseas volunteer work!
+The trip cost incurred by volunteers includes a registration fee, program fee, airfare, travel insurance, vaccinations, visas, and other travel costs.

 In terms of why you have to pay to volunteer abroad, international volunteer organizations rely on volunteer program fees and your time and labor to sustain their organizations.
 The program fee not only goes towards providing you room and board while you are volunteering abroad, but also pays for administration costs such as staff salaries, marketing expenses, and direct funding support to the host community.

-You're also responsible for your own airfare and travel insurance to reduce the volunteer organization's burden of hosting you.
+You’re also responsible for your own airfare and travel insurance to reduce the volunteer organization’s burden of hosting you.
 Volunteer organizations differ enormously in terms of the program fees they charge.
 Some organizations charge a higher program fee so that they can provide first class pre-departure and in-country support to volunteers.
-These programs may be more appropriate to prospective volunteers (especially first time volunteers) who would prefer to have more support before, during, and after their volunteer trips.
+These programs – which include summer volunteer programs for college students – may be more appropriate to prospective volunteers (especially first time volunteers) who would prefer to have more support before, during, and after their volunteer trips.

 On the other hand, other would-be volunteers may be more independent and require less support during the volunteering process.
-This article highlights affordable volunteer organizations whose program fees are $1,000 or less to volunteer abroad for 2 weeks.
-For example, Agape Volunteers offers high-quality volunteer abroad experiences in Africa for $510, which includes your registration fee and travel insurance.
-For volunteers looking for destinations outside of Africa, consider Volunteering Solutions, which offers volunteer and intern abroad projects starting at $200 for one week exclusive of the application fee and travel insurance.
+This article highlights affordable volunteer organizations such as Plan My Gap Year and Maximo Nivel whose program fees are $1,000 or less to volunteer abroad for 2 weeks, making it possible to travel abroad cheap.
 While many aspiring volunteers would love to travel and volunteer abroad for free, the needs of volunteer programs and their host communities can make that very difficult.
 However, this article will show you how to make volunteering abroad affordable.

 In defining cheap, affordable, and low-cost volunteer opportunities, we exclude well-known volunteer programs such as the Peace Corps (USA), United Nations Volunteers, and Voluntary Service Overseas (UK).
 While these are wonderful programs, both the Peace Corps and Voluntary Service Overseas require two year commitments, which may not be feasible for students and professionals who are seeking shorter duration volunteer projects.
 Furthermore, United Nations Volunteers requires a six month commitment and can be a highly competitive program.

 We have also included intern abroad and teach abroad programs, since they provide similar experiences to volunteering abroad, but at a lower cost to the participant.
-Here are ten great international volunteer, intern, and teaching alternatives that are cheap and don’t require long term commitments; we've also included one volunteer abroad program that includes free airfare!
-Read on to learn more about applying to these inexpensive volunteer abroad programs.
+Interestingly enough, you can get certified to teach English as a foreign language and then get paid to travel abroad (heads up: you’ll need to get a certification first).
+Here are ten great international volunteer, intern, and teaching English alternatives that are cheap and don’t require long term commitments; we’ve also included one volunteer abroad program that includes free airfare!
+Finally, most of the programs we list would work if you’re looking for mission trips.
+It’s a great time to start volunteering, so read on to learn more about applying to these inexpensive volunteer abroad programs.

 Since 2003, Maximo Nivel has provided a wide variety of affordable volunteer opportunities in Costa Rica, Guatemala, and Peru.
 Each program is internationally accredited, with choices including volunteer abroad projects, international internships, native Spanish program, TEFL certification, Spanish camp for teens, and adventure and culture opportunities.
 Maximo Nivel’s volunteer abroad programs start from just $595 per week, and their intern abroad programs start from $1,525 for four weeks ($381 per week).
 Each program includes airport pickup, 24/7 emergency support, orientation, certificates, WIFI internet, salsa dance classes, Spanish books and materials, and lots more.